PDC-support/benchmarks-procurement/README.md

 [benchmark-description.pdf](./benchmark-description.pdf).

 The list of synthetic benchmarks contains standard benchmark tests.
-These will be evaluated as should-requirements or must-requirements, except for the FFT synthetic benchmark which will be evaluated as a throughput benchmark.
+The result from these benchmarks will be used to reply to should-requirements or must-requirements in the Tender document, except for the FFT synthetic benchmark which will be used as a throughput benchmark.
 For details see the [benchmarks/Synthetic](./benchmarks/Synthetic) folder.

-A score will be awarded to tenders based on reported performance on all application benchmarks as well as the FFT synthetic benchmark.
-Each application benchmark case has been assigned a maximum number of points based on historical usage of PDC and SNIC resources.
-A list of available maximum points and a description of the scoring and ranking process is provided in the procurement document.

 A benchmark report should accompany each tender.
-A list of requirements on the benchmark report can be found in the procurement document.
+A list of requirements on the benchmark report can be found in the Tender document.

 ## Contact